“If I could eat whatever I wanted every day, I would have Domino’s pizza with pasta carbonara inside every slice.”

 Domino’s has been a household pizza brand in most of the developed and emerging world for the last 3 decades.

-Domino’s has demonstrated its commitment to technology disruption through many a firsts like drone delivery, mobile-based consumer ordering, voice assistant, artificial intelligence, and augmented reality.
-The company has now rolled out digital-first apps in 7 out of the 9 major global markets it operates in.
+Domino’s has clearly demonstrated its commitment to digital transformation.
+Firsts like drone delivery, mobile-based consumer ordering, voice assistant, artificial intelligence, and augmented reality have transformed the market.
+Additionally, the company has rolled out digital-first apps in 7 out of the 9 major global markets it operates in.

-The company’s e-commerce system now books over 65 million orders per year, and mobility has been a game changer for the company to scale up sales and reach previously unserved customers.
-The power of turning digital is now visible in the numbers with 65 percent of the total sales in FY19 coming from digital.
+The company’s e-commerce system now books over 65 million orders per year.
+Mobility has been a game changer for the company to scale up sales and reach previously unserved customers.
+The power of digital transformation is now visible with 65 percent of the total sales in FY19 coming from digital.

 The Firm’s Mantra – Keep customers at the centre of their technology and make every touch point seamless.